fabrik42/fabrik42.github.com/ultimate-hacking-keyboard-review.md

 The UHK comes with three small fourteen segment displays built into the case.
 As far as I could find out they are only capable of showing the current keymap.
 Otherwise they are rather useless for now.

 [There are amibitons to make them more interesting](https://github.com/UltimateHackingKeyboard/agent/issues/660), which is good, because I don't need to see that I use Mac QWERTY all the time.
-I hope for this to arriva sooner than later.
+I hope for this to arrive sooner than later.
 Until then it is just a bit weird that you have such a prominent component to show only such a specific detail.

 {% include image.html url="./assets/uhk-review/lol_0364.jpg" description="Display shows your current keymap, not more, not less" %}